-Date: 08/22/2023
+Date: 08/16/2023

-Project Title: Wild Rice River Corridor Habitat Restoration
+Project Title: Lower Wild Rice Corridor Habitat Restoration - Phase II

-Funds Recommended: \$2,270,000
+Funds Recommended: \$2,975,000

-Legislative Citation: ML 2015, First Sp.
+Legislative Citation: ML 2019, 1st Sp.
 Session, Ch.
 2, Art.
 1, Sec.
-2, Subd.
-2(j)
+2, subd, 2(e)

-Appropriation Language: \$2,270,000 in the first year is to the commissioner of natural resources for an agreement with the Wild Rice Watershed District to acquire land in fee and permanent conservation easement and to 'restore river and related habitat in the Wild Rice River corridor.
-A list of proposed acquisitions and restorations must be provided as part of the required accomplishment plan.
+Appropriation Language: \$225,000 the first year is to the commissioner of natural resources for an agreement with the Wild Rice Watershed District to acquire land in permanent conservation easement and to restore river and related habitat in the Wild Rice River corridor. \$2,750,000 the first year is to the Board of Water and Soil Resources to acquire lands in permanent conservation easements and to restore river and related habitat in the Wild Rice River corridor, of which up to \$111,000 is for establishing a monitoring and enforcement fund as approved in the accomplishment plan and subject to Minnesota Statutes, section 97A.056, subdivision 17.
+A list of proposed acquisitions must be included as part of the required accomplishment plan.